 The city of Longview is 105 miles outside Seattle, Washington.
-The bridge crosses a busy section of Olympia Way adjacent to the Longview City library grounds.
+The squirrel bridge crosses a busy section of Olympia Way adjacent to the Longview City library grounds.

 Why Was the Squirrel Bridge Longview WA Built?

 Before the bridge, squirrels dodged traffic to retrieve their nutty snacks left by Park Plaza office workers.
 Every day the squirrels crossed the street, tempted by the food.
 Many squirrels lost their life flattened by passing cars.

 With this intention of building the bridge, they sought the City Council for permission, and to their delight, they got it!
-Councilwoman Bess LaRiviere dubbed the bridge “Nutty Narrows,” and surprisingly, the name held.
+Councilwoman Bess LaRiviere dubbed it the “Nutty Narrows Bridge,” and surprisingly, the name held.

 Straightaway, the Associated Press featured the story about Nutty Narrows, and newspapers worldwide circulated the story.
 Animal lovers from London to Los Angeles sent newspaper clippings, fan mail, and an abundance of nuts to feed the squirrels as a heartfelt thank you to Peters.

-The Bridge Undergoes a Makeover
+The Longview WA Squirrel Bridge Undergoes a Makeover

-In 1983, after 20 years of squirrel crossings, Peters removed the worn bridge for repair and replacement of the failed aluminum framework pieces.
+In 1983, after 20 years of squirrel crossings, Peters removed the worn bridge to repair and replace the failed aluminum framework pieces.
 In July of that same year, Amos reinstalled the revamped bridge.

-The town mourned Peters’ death in 1984 and paid their respects by dedicating a 10-foot squirrel wood sculpture in his memory.
+Amos Peters’ died in 1984, and the town mourned his death and paid their respects by dedicating a 10-foot squirrel wood sculpture in his memory.

 Nutty Narrows Bridge Relocation Projects

-In 2007, the anchor trees were rotten and engineers moved the bridge 100 yards east.
+In 2007, the anchor trees were rotten, and engineers moved the bridge 100 yards east.
 Then in 2010, the bridge was relocated because the council deemed it a traffic hazard.
 The bridge is now three trees away from the original placement on Olympia Way between 18th Avenue and Maple Street.

 Nutty Narrows Listed on the National Register